Uniform Substitution for Dynamic Logic with Communicating Hybrid Programs: Introduction

-As a remedy, this paper generalizes Church's uniform substitution \cite{Church1956} and develops a uniform substitution calculus \cite{DBLP:journals/jar/Platzer17,DBLP:conf/cade/Platzer18,DBLP:conf/cade/Platzer19} for \dLCHP, the \emph{dynamic logic of communicating hybrid programs} (CHPs) \citeDLCHP.
-By adopting a finite list of concrete formulas as axioms instead of an infinite set of formulas via axiom schemata with side conditions, uniform substitution enables theorem prover implementations without the extensive algorithmic checks otherwise required for each schema to sort out unsound instances.
-Thanks to the proof rule \RuleName{US} for uniform substitution, only sound instances derive from the axioms such that the parallel composition rule of CHPs could be adopted almost literally as above, but with all the soundness-critical checking encapsulated in the single place of \RuleName{US}.
-Thanks to \RuleName{US}, parallel systems reasoning even reduces to a single parallel injection axiom \([ \alpha ] \psi \rightarrow [ \alpha \parOp \beta ] \psi\) that merely describes the preservation of property $\psi$ of one parallel component $\alpha$ in the parallel system $\alpha \parOp \beta$.
+Uniform substitution adopts a finite list of concrete formulas as axioms instead of an infinite set of formulas via axiom schemata with side conditions.
+This enables theorem provers without the extensive algorithmic checks otherwise required for each schema to sort out unsound instances.
+Thanks to the proof rule~\RuleName{US} for uniform substitution, only sound instances derive from the axioms such that the parallel composition rule in \dLCHP could be adopted almost literally as above, but with all the soundness-critical checking encapsulated solely in rule~\RuleName{US}.
+Thanks to \RuleName{US}'s checking, parallel systems reasoning even reduces to a single parallel injection axiom \([ \alpha ] \psi \rightarrow [ \alpha \parOp \beta ] \psi\) that merely describes the preservation of property $\psi$ of one parallel component $\alpha$ in the parallel system $\alpha \parOp \beta$.
 Proofs about $\alpha \parOp \beta$ reduce to a sequence of property embeddings with this axiom from local abstractions of the subcomponents, which combine soundly due to \RuleName{US}.

 Soundness checks in uniform substitution are ultimately determined by the binding structures as identified in the static semantics.
-The development of uniform substitution for \dLCHP is, therefore, grounded in the following key observation: Communication and parallelism both cause additional binding structure that needs attention in the substitution process perfomed by rule \RuleName{US}: \begin{enumerate}[label=(B \Roman*), leftmargin=0em,itemindent=!, align=left, itemsep=0em] \item Expressions depend on communication along (co)finite channel sets (besides finitely many free variables), which, corresponding to the core substitution principle \cite{Church1956}, must not be introduced newly into contexts where they are written. \item Subprograms in a parallel context need to be restricted in the variables and channels written as compositional proof rules for parallelism require local abstractions of subprograms independent of the internals of the context \cite{deRoever2001}. \end{enumerate}
+The development of uniform substitution for \dLCHP is, therefore, grounded in the following key observation: Communication and parallelism both cause additional binding structure that needs attention in the substitution process performed by rule \RuleName{US}: \begin{enumerate}[label=(B \Roman*), leftmargin=0em,itemindent=!, align=left, itemsep=.5em] \item Expressions depend on communication along (co)finite channel sets (besides finitely many free variables), which, by the core substitution principle \cite{Church1956}, must not be introduced free into contexts where they are written. \item Subprograms in a parallel context need to be restricted in the variables and channels written as compositional proof rules for parallelism require local abstractions of subprograms not depending on the internals of the context \cite{deRoever2001}. \end{enumerate}